 SAFETY & PROCEDURES

-For enhanced safety, all flights are conducted with redundant high-intensity CREE LED anti-collision lighting intended to be seen three nautical miles away from other aircraft.
+For enhanced safety, all flights are conducted with redundant high-intensity CREE LED anti-collision lighting intended to be seen three statute miles away from other aircraft.
 These lights can be set to strobe, flash, or remain constant.
 These lights can seen from the ground, but are not spotlights and do not illuminate buildings, structures, or the ground itself.

 At least one trained and dedicated visual observer will be used for flights when in areas subject to high electromagnetic interference, complex obstacles, within 5 miles of airports/helipads (including Class G airports), and/or in areas where the FAA’s LAANC system has been used.
 Airspace rules and advisories, for all flights, will rely on the use of Airmap to ensure safety.
+At least one visual observer must be used for night operations under the daylight operations waiver.

 A site survey for obstacles will be completed as part of the pre-flight checklist.
 Indoor flights will rely on laser measurements collected as part of the pre-flight checklist; outdoor flights will be tracked by GPS satellites for optimum positioning and stability during flight.